 Baked goods are once again a meeting between east and west with bakeries throughout Israel often combining ingredients from different regions in the world, resulting in sweet and savory pastries, cakes, kugels, burekas and cookies that simply prove to be irresistible.

-The coffee drinking culture is strong in Israel, appearing in instant, iced, latte, espresso and Turkish styles in the countless cafes around the country.
-Tea is also enjoyed in Russian-style with sugar, in Middle-Eastern style with mint or even English-style with milk.
-Sahlab is a drinkable pudding that is enjoyed primarily in the winter, made with cornstarch and topped with cinnamon and chopped pistachios.
-Shoko B’Sakit (“Chocolate in a Bag”) is another national favorite- chocolate milk that comes in plastic bags that can be grasped and squeezed with one hand and is enjoyed by children and grown-adults alike.
+The coffee drinking culture is strong in Israel.
+Appearing in instant, iced, latte, espresso and Turkish styles in the countless cafes around the country.
+Tea is also enjoyed in Russian-style with sugar.
+In Middle-Eastern style with mint or even English-style with milk also very popular.
+Sahlab is a drinkable pudding that is enjoyed primarily in the winter.
+It made with cornstarch and topped with cinnamon and chopped pistachios.
+Shoko B’Sakit (“Chocolate in a Bag”) is another national favorite- chocolate milk.
+That comes in plastic bags that can be grasped and squeezed with one hand and is enjoyed by children and grown-adults alike.

 Wine is drunk in moderation in Israel, enjoyed commonly at meals and social occasions.
 Israel’s wineries have gained international recognition, even winning international awards.
 Small boutique wineries and large companies produce together a total of over ten million bottles a year and export them worldwide.

 Those who visit Israel during festivals are able to enjoy specialties that appear only once-a-year in honor of the festival.

 Honey cakes and sweet, round, braided Challah breads for Rosh Hashanah, the Jewish New Year

 Deep-fried potato pancakes and deep-fried jelly-doughnuts for Hanukkah